mrzjy/GenshinDialog/README.md

 - [hoyo_public_wiki_parser](https://github.com/mrzjy/hoyo_public_wiki_parser): Parse Hoyoverse public wiki data
   - Recommended: Typically this is where you could get more complete dialogues throughout various quests, together with quest descriptions

-This project simply extracts all character conversations in Genshin Impact, in a simple format of "speaker \t utterance"
+This project simply extracts all character conversations in Genshin Impact in a chatgpt-message-like format

 - Current game version 4.2